Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Simply use Dynamic Sources in your theme editor or add metafields to the product details in the Admin panel.

-Before Online Store 2.0, metafields were much harder to use.
-You had two options:
+Before Shopify’s Online Store 2.0, working with metafields was complicated.
+You either had to:

-• Edit Liquid code yourself, or hire a developer
+• Tinker with Liquid code yourself, or hire a developer

-• Install a third-party app just to manage metafields
+• Rely on a third-party app just to manage extra fields

-• Create, edit, and delete metafields directly in the Shopify Admin
+• Create, edit, and remove metafields directly in Shopify Admin

-• Display metafields using Dynamic Sources in the theme editor
+• Display metafields anywhere using Dynamic Sources in the theme editor

-• Use metafields across products, collections, and more without any apps
+• Apply them across products, collections, and other store elements without extra apps

-In short, metafields went from a developer-only feature to an everyday tool that every store owner can use.
+In short, metafields evolved from a developer-only feature into a core tool every store owner can leverage to customize and scale their store.

 Metafields by Resource Type